-Previously, we have used the Astro E3 10000 mAh for our trips which worked quite well for 4-5 day trips.
+Previously, I have used the Astro E3 10000 mAh for my trips which worked quite well for 4-5 days.

-As we are planning a more extensive trip this year we had a look on a USB battery which has even more capacity at a similar weight and size of our old Anker Astro E3.
+As we are planning a more extensive trip this year we had a look at a USB battery which has even more capacity at a similar weight and size to my old Anker Astro E3.

 There are a few alternative USB Power banks available which I would like to mention.